b-qt/b-qt/README.md

 - **Data Art**
 - **Visualization**
 - **Analysis**
-... because everything therein depends on _perspective_ and it's fun to see how many different perspectives do exist.
+... because it's fun to see many different perspectives.

 Outside of my Data Science and Developement projects, I enjoy:
   - Hikes and Heights 🥾 📸